sjspielman/phyphy/README.md

                        mpi_launcher = "mpirun",
                        mpi_options  = "-np 32")

-## Once defined,the HyPhy instance can be passed to an analysis, for example this default FEL inference:
+## Once defined,the HyPhy instance can be passed to an analysis, for example this default FEL inference (see next section for details):
-myfel = FEL(hyphy = myhyphy, data = "/path/to/data.nex")	myfel.run_analysis()
+myfel = FEL(hyphy = myhyphy, data = "/path/to/data.nex", nexus=True)
+myfel.run_analysis()
 ```

 #### Executing HyPhy Analyses